 Pairing Cats to Children With Autism

-The MU Research Center for Human-Animal Interaction is introducing a new research program titled, The Feline Friends Project.
-The project will pair children with autism with a cat and monitor the impact the cat has on the child's anxiety level and social skills.
-The research center has published several studies that outline the benefits that children with autism receive from having pets in the home, citing increased social skills as a primary benefit.
-With this study, researchers hope to find possible benefits unique to the behaviors exhibited by cats.
+The MU Research Center for Human-Animal Interaction introduced a research program titled, The Feline Friends Project.
+The project paired children with autism with a cat and monitored the impact the cat had on the child's anxiety level and social skills.
+The research center has published several studies that outlined the benefits that children with autism received from having pets in the home, citing increased social skills as a primary benefit.
 Rebecca Johnson, director of the research center, says dogs have been good companions in previous studies, but many children with autism are sensitive to the sound of their bark and autistic children can sometimes view their playfulness as aggression.
-Johnson believes the less aggressive and quieter behavior of cats will appeal to the children.
+Johnson believes the less aggressive and quieter behavior of cats appeal to the children.
 Johnson says the research center has a long history with the Columbia Humane Society and Second Chance Animal Shelter, as well as the families involved in the study.
-The Feline Friends Project is currently raising money to pay for the food and other supplies the cats will need throughout the study.

 Your Next Pet Could Be A Robot